-Required Foundation Courses Available Starting Credit Hours

-WC 100 Into the Woods, Out of the Woods: Utopias and Education † Fall 2013 3 hours

-CO 111 Introduction to Human Communication Fall 2013 3 hours

-EN 111 English Composition and Research Writing † Fall 2013 3 hours

-HI 222 World History Since 1900 Spring 2014 3 hours

-EN 2xx Literature † Fall 2014 3 hours

-PH 200 Philosophy † Spring 2015 3 hours

-TH 200 Religion/Spirituality † Spring 2014 3 hours

-Mathematics - Choose One

-MA 112 College Algebra Fall 2013 3 hours

-MA 253 Statistics Fall 2013

-Social Sciences - Choose One

-PS 111 Psychology † Fall 2014 3 hours

-SO 211 Sociology † Fall 2014

-BU 131 Macroeconomics † Fall 2014

-Fine Arts - Choose One

-AD 200 Studies in the Visual Arts Fall 2014 3 hours

-MU 200 Music Fall 2014

-TA 200 Theater TBD

-Foreign Language/Culture - Choose One

-Foreign Language Fall 2014 3 hours

-Culture Spring 2015

-Life Sciences - Choose One

-BI 101 Biology Spring 2014 3 hours

-CH 101 Chemistry Spring 2014

-Capstone - Choose One

-WC 401 Capstone: Social Justice Spring 2014 3 hours

-WC 402 Capstone: Sustainability Spring 2014

-WC 403 Capstone: Women's Issues Spring 2014

-TOTAL 39 hours

-^{} Course must be taken at SMWC, as it introduces and reinforces the values central to the College ethos.

-[†] Course designated as a Critical Thinking and Writing course.

-Woods Core Requirements

-Associate Degree students

-Required Foundation Courses Available Starting Credit Hours

-WC 100 Into the Woods, Out of the Woods: Utopias and Education † Fall 2013 3 hours

-CO 111 Introduction to Human Communication Fall 2013 3 hours

-EN 111 English Composition and Research Writing † Fall 2013 3 hours

-TH 200 Religion/Spirituality † Spring 2014 3 hours

-Mathematics - Choose One

-MA 112 College Algebra Fall 2013 3 hours

-MA 253 Statistics Fall 2013

-Social Sciences - Choose One

-PS 111 Psychology † Fall 2014 3 hours

-SO 211 Sociology † Fall 2014

-BU 131 Macroeconomics † Fall 2014

-Fine Arts - Choose One

-AD 200 Studies in the Visual Arts Fall 2014 3 hours

-MU 200 Music Fall 2014

-TA 200 Theater Fall 2014

-Life Sciences - Choose One

-BI 101 Biology Spring 2014 3 hours

-CH 101 Chemistry Spring 2014

-TOTAL 24 hours

-^{} Course must be taken at SMWC, as it introduces and reinforces the values central to the College ethos.

-Course Rotation
+REQUIRED Credit Hours

+WC 100 Into the Woods, Out of the Woods, Communities and Education† 3 hours

+CO111 Introduction to Human Communication 3 hours

+EN 111 English Composition and Research Writing † 3 hours

+HI 222 World History Since 1900 3 hours

+EN 211 Introduction to Literature 3 hours

+PH 200 Introduction to Philosophy† 3 hours

+TH 200 Introduction to Religion and Spirituality† 3 hours

+MATH (Choose one):

+MA 112 College Algebra 3 hours

+MA 253 Statistics

+SOCIAL SCIENCE (Choose one):

+PS 111 General Psychology† SO 211 Introduction to Sociology† 3 hours

+OR BU 131 Macroeconomics †

+FINE ARTS (Choose one):

+AD 200 Studies in the Visual Arts 3 hours

+MU 200 American Music from Jamestown to James Brown and Beyond

+CULTURE (Choose one):

+SP 111 Basic Spanish 3 hours

+FR 111 Beginning French

+WC 150 Intercultural Communications

+NATURAL SCIENCE (Choose one):

+BI 101 Biology: Unity and Diversity 3 hours

+CH 101 Chemistry for Changing Times

+CAPSTONE (Choose one):

+WC 401 Capstone: Social Justice 3 hours

+WC 402 Capstone: Sustainability

+WC 403 Capstone: Women's Issues

+Total 39 hours

+Course must be taken at SMWC, as it introduces and reinforces the values central to the College ethos. +Course is designated as a Critical Thinking and Writing course.

+Woods Core Curriculum

+Associate Degree Students

+REQUIRED Credit Hours

+WC 100 Into the Woods, Out of the Woods, Communities and Education ^{+} 3 hours

+CO111 Introduction to Human Communication 3 hours

+EN 111 English Composition and Research Writing † 3 hours

+TH 200 Introduction to Religion and Spirituality ^{+} 3 hours

+MATH (Choose one):

+MA 112 College Algebra 3 hours

+MA 253 Statistics

+SOCIAL SCIENCE (Choose one):

+PS 111 General Psychology + 3 hours

+SO 211 Introduction to Sociology +

+OR BU 131 Macroeconomics †

+FINE ARTS (Choose one):

+AD 200 Studies in the Visual Arts 3 hours

+MU 200 American Music from Jamestown to James Brown and Beyond

+SCIENCE (Choose one):

+BI 101 Biology: Unity and Diversity 3 hours

+CH 101 Chemistry for Changing Times

+Total 24 hours

+Course must be taken at SMWC, as it introduces and reinforces the values central to the College ethos. +Course is designated as a Critical Thinking and Writing course.

+Course Rotation and Recommended Order

 Woods Core courses are offered on a rotating basis.
 To assist with course planning, students may refer to the Woods Core Grid, the Woods Core Course Rotation schedule, or contact their academic advisors.
 The following chart (see next page) is the recommended order of participation in the Woods Core to ensure that students have only one Critical Thinking and Writing course per semester and that these courses are taken throughout the time the student is developing academically.
-For students bringing in transfer courses or other college credit, Woods Core courses may be taken in other combinations with the provision that no more than two of the Critical Thinking and Writing courses may be taken simultaneously.
+For students bringing in transfer courses or other college credit, Woods Core course may be taken simultaneously.

-Students will work closely with their academic advisors to ensure that they are taking the appropriate Woods Core coursers, as some courses may be required for their major(s)/minor(s).
+Students will work closely with their academic advisors to ensure that they are taking the appropriate Woods Core courses, as some courses may be required for their major(s)/minor(s).